scikit-hep/boost-histogram/docs/usage/accumulators.rst

 a histogram when ``.view()`` is requested.
 This is a structured NumPy ndarray, with a few small additions to make them easier to work with.
 Like a NumPy recarray, you can access the fields with attributes; you can even access (but not set) computed attributes like ``.variance``.
 A view will also return an accumulator instance if you select a single item.
+You can set a view's contents with a stacked array, and each item in the stack will be used for the (computed) values that a normal constructor would take.
+For example, WeighedMean can take an array with a final dimension four long, with ``sum_of_weights``, ``sum_of_weights_squared``, ``value``, and ``variance`` elements, even though several of these values are computed from the internal representation.